Babes in the Wood murders (Brighton): Case

-Nicola Fellows and Karen Hadaway were best friends who lived close to each other on the Moulsecoomb estate in the north of Brighton but attended different schools.
+Nicola Fellows and Karen Hadaway were best friends who lived near each other on the Moulsecoomb estate in the north of Brighton but attended different schools.
 At around 3:30 p.m. on 9 October 1986 the two returned home from school before going out to play.
 At around 5 p.m.
-Susan Fellows saw her daughter and Hadaway playing with a roller boot, the last time she saw her daughter alive.
+Susan Fellows saw her daughter and Hadaway playing with rollerskates, the last time she saw her daughter alive.

 When seen by a 14-year-old acquaintance near a parade of shops in the Lewes Road area, the girls were told to go home as their parents would become worried.
 Fellows reportedly told Hadaway "Come on, let's go over to the park," referring to Wild Park, where they were not allowed.
-At around 6:30 p.m., the girls were seen near a police box on Lewes Road, near where Bishop was also seen wearing "what appeared to be a light blue top."
+At around 6:30 p.m., the girls were seen near a police box on Lewes Road, near where Russell Bishop was also seen wearing "what appeared to be a light blue top."

-That same day Bishop had gone to Fellows's house to speak to a lodger who lived there.
+That same day Bishop had gone to Fellows' house to speak to a lodger who lived there.
 Fellows had told Bishop to go away and called his teenage girlfriend a "slag".

-When the girls failed to return home by their bedtime their parents panicked.
-Hadaway's mother, Michelle, made a 999 call.
+When the girls failed to return home by their bedtime, Hadaway's mother made a 999 call.
 A search party of around 200 police and neighbours was organised.
 A helicopter was brought in to help search Wild Park.
 Bishop joined the search, claiming his terrier, Misty, was a highly trained tracker dog and insured for £17,000.
 The bodies of the girls were found in Wild Park by searchers Kevin Rowland and his friend Matthew Marchant on the afternoon of 10 October 1986.
 The girls' bodies were found hidden in a makeshift den in the park.
 Both had been strangled and sexually assaulted.

 Bishop fell under suspicion due to his close involvement in the search.
 When the bodies of the girls were found Bishop was close by and ran towards the scene with a police constable.
-However the officer recalled that Bishop did not get close enough even to see them properly.
+However, the officer recalled that Bishop did not get close enough even to see them properly.
 Bishop's story was littered with inconsistencies.
-He told detectives that on the evening in question he had gone to Moulsecoomb because he intended to steal a car from the nearby University of Sussex campus.
-He also claimed he had gone to a newsagent to buy a newspaper but realised he had no money.
+He told detectives that on the evening in question, he had gone to Moulsecoomb because he intended to steal a car from the nearby University of Sussex campus.
+He also claimed he had gone to a newsagent to buy a newspaper, but realised he had no money.

 Bishop told detectives he had planned to see his teenage girlfriend that evening but failed to turn up because he bought some cannabis and went home instead.
 He also tailored his story to fit the evidence, claiming he had felt the girls' necks for a pulse after finding them dead to explain any potential exchange of trace evidence.
 Owing to the series of inconsistencies Bishop was arrested on suspicion of murder on 31 October.